ryansgot/minitoco/server/README.md

     ```
 You should now have the minitoco service running at localhost:3050.
 If you don't want to block your terminal, use the `-d` option.
 However, I like to block that terminal window and run another terminal.

+> *Note*
+> As an alternative to either hyperkit or qemu, you may also use Docker Desktop.

 # Automatically detecting changes

 The docker container runs nodemon in the development environment that monitors any change you make to the [src](src/) directory.
 Any change that you save in that directory will cause your service to get restarted.